Overhead image of the Salsa Verde in a bowl

 Salsa Verde FAQs

-“Verde” means green and the base is typically made with tomatillos.
-Salsa (red salsa, that is) is made from tomatoes.
+Verde’ means green, and the base is typically made with tomatillos.
+Salsa (red salsa) is made from tomatoes.

-As written I’d rate this recipe as medium spicy.
-It does all depend on the jalapeños used– there is a great amount of variation in heat from pepper to pepper.
+I’d rate this recipe as medium spicy, though it all depends on the jalapeños used—there can be a significant variation in heat from pepper to pepper.

 Overhead image of the salsa ingredients all blended together